 The Change in the Music Industry

+Maya Chami

 American University of Beirut

-Maya Chami

-October 21, 2012

 Abstract

 This paper talks about how the music industry has changed drastically over time, especially with the introduction of online music availability.
 Yet in all cases, it focuses on how much the record labels still have a cut in the profit, whether or not the music is bought by consumers or simply downloaded online for free.